 9. Establish a Relationship with a Financial Advisor

-If all of this seems overwhelming to do on your own, or you simply need someone to hold you accountable, a financial advisor specializing in financial planning for physicians can be of great service.
+If all of this seems overwhelming to do on your own, or you simply need someone to hold you accountable, a financial advisor who specializes in financial planning for physicians can be of great service.

-If you’re not already meeting with us at Finity Group, I encourage doctors to consider an independent financial advisor (or independent financial advising firm).
+If you are not already meeting with us at Finity Group, I encourage doctors to consider an independent financial advisor (or independent financial advising firm).

-By being independent, their company doesn’t manufacture any products, nor are they affiliated with companies that do.
+By being independent, their company doesn’t manufacture any products, nor are they affiliated with companies who do.
 This helps minimize conflicts of interest.